French cruiser Nielly: Later career

 By 1893, Nielly had joined the Atlantic squadron, which also included Naïade and Rigault de Genouilly.
 In September, the three ships visited Boston in the United States.
 The three ships continued to cruise together the following year.
+That year, she patrolled the fisheries off Iceland and then met the other two cruisers at Saint Pierre Island.
 In February 1895, the unit returned to Brest, where it was temporarily deactivated; Nielly and the other two cruisers were placed in the 2nd category of reserve.
 By that time, the ship's boilers were in poor condition, so the crew reduced their operating pressure so they could still be used.